Threel1ne/Threel1ne/README.md

-# Hi there, I'm Tharathep Luangsilp (Non) 👋
+# Hi there, I'm Tharathep Luangsilp (Non) 👋🤖

 Welcome to my GitHub profile!
-I'm a passionate developer who loves creating solutions through code.
+I'm a passionate robotics engineer and developer who loves creating intelligent solutions through code and robotics.

 ## 🚀 About Me

 - 💻 **Name**: Tharathep Luangsilp
 - 🎯 **Nickname**: Non
+- 🤖 **Profession**: Robotics Engineer
 - 🌱 Currently exploring new technologies and improving my coding skills
 - 💡 Always eager to learn and take on new challenges
+- 🔧 Passionate about building intelligent robotic systems

 ## 🛠️ Tech Stack